millsp/ts-toolbelt/README.md

   # performance is checked manually with
   npx tsc --noEmit --extendedDiagnostics
   ```

-* Need to write the examples
+* Need to write more examples

 ## 🙏 Acknowledgements